daliamfarag/Weather_Dashboard/README.md

 # Weather Dashboard

-This application was built utilizing the <a href="https://openweathermap.org/" target="_blank">Open Weather Map API</a>.
+This application was built using the server-side API <a href="https://openweathermap.org/" target="_blank">Open Weather Map API</a>.

-Users are able to search for current and upcoming weather conditions by city.
+Users are able to search for multiple cities current and future date weather conditions.

-The site was made entirely from scratch, using only one HTML file, one CSS file, and one vanilla Javascript file.
+The Weather Dashboard website features dyanmically updated HTML and CSS.

+Local storage is integrated to save previous searches to a user's search history.

 It features animations and is fully mobile responsive.
-Local storage is utilized to save previous searches to a user's search history.

 These history items are clickable to quickly search for the cities you like to regularly check on.

-Deployed site is viewable <a href="" target="_blank">here</a>.
-Enjoy!
+Deployed site is viewable <a href=" https://daliamfarag.github.io/Weather_Dashboard/" target="_blank">here</a>.

----